Are you prepared for unexpected emergencies?

 The Stay at Home Option - List of Basic Home Survival Supplies

-2. Generator of sufficient size to power your basic electrical needs.
+2. Generator and/or solar panels of sufficient size to power your basic household electrical needs.

 3. Basic tools, axe, duct tape and a chain saw;